finnagin/js-mandle/README.md

 # js-mandle

-A fractal exploration tool in javascript.
+A fractal exploration tool made with javascript.